 South of the Mangili district a road branches off to the mountains.
 It passes the new settlement Kuruwaki and ends in Lulundilu or Haray (Hararo).
 Thereafter, actually only the northern road is drivable.
 It starts before the river bridge and goes via Wairara onto the road Melolo Kananggar.
 The landscape is increasingly hilly and beautifully green with some secret lakes.
 There are great views of the southern and eastern coastal region.
 Along the way there are numerous small traditional villages.
 Straight ahead over the river bridge, an unpaved path leads over Lahiru to Kananggar, 20 km of adventure.
 The southern road turns off in the village of Lulundilu and goes via Haray (Hararo) and Lahiru to Kananggar.
 The road up to the summit is newly asphalted.
 From a 600 meter altitude you can see the entire southern coastal region including the surf of Kalala.
 Then the road ends.
 If you continue the way it will be 30 km of adventure.

-The recently new paved main road goes further up to the mountains behind Baing.
+The main road goes further up to the mountains behind Baing.
 Buses from Waingapu end in Baing.
 The settlements at the coast around Baing belong to the village named Kalala (Kallala, Kalalla).
 Between Baing and Kalala there are numerous lakes.
 After the monsoon season they are filled to the brim.
 In the dry season they shrink to small ponds.
 Here flocks of migratory birds from Australia nest and breed.
 Where it is still green hundreds of water buffalo are grazing.
 Around the lakes, mazes of sandy paths lead to the coast.